HASKI-RAK/HASKI-Backend/README.md

 • The naming (of variables, functions, classes, etc.) should be self-explaining.

 ## Setup
+### Crypto
+In order for the system to verify requests, JWTs with RS256 signed signature will be used.
+Therefore create two files which hold public and private key in PEM format:
+- keys/public.pem
+- keys/private.pem
+### Project
 - Create a new conda environment using `conda env create -f environment.yml`
 - Activate the environment: `conda activate haskibackend`
 - Run `pip install -r .\requirements_pip.txt`